originphp/value-store/README.md

 ## Usage

-The type of store that is used is detected by the file extension (`json`, `xml`,`yml` or `php`), if it cannot detect or there is not extension then `json` will be used.
+The type of store that is used is detected by the file extension (`json`, `yml`, `xml`, or `php`), if it cannot detect or there is no extension then `json` type will be used.
 This can also be overridden in the constructor.

 You work with this like an object or array, and if the file exists it will load the existing data.
 To save data call the `save` method.